zowe/docs-site/docs/user-guide/cli-configure-cli-on-os-where-scs-unavailable.md

 # Configure Zowe CLI on operating systems where the Secure Credential Store is not available

 By default, Zowe CLI attempts to store sensitive information and credentials in the operating system’s credential manager.
-When the information cannot be stored securely, Zowe CLI displays an error when user attempt to create V1 style profiles or a V2 configuration.
+When the information cannot be stored securely, Zowe CLI displays an error when you attempt to create V1 style profiles or a V2 configuration.
 The actions that are required to disable secure credential management differ depending on the type of configuration being used.

 ## V1 profiles